It has been a hectic few days sorting through the alpaca fleeces and putting them into some sort of order.

 Skirting is simply laying the fleece out onto a mesh table with the cut part facing upwards (the part that was closest to the animal’s skin, this allows the dust to fall through.
-I then work a few inches in, all the way round the edge of the fleece, removing any debris, including any vegetable matter, hay or soiled pieces.
+I then work a few inches in, all the way around the edge of the fleece, removing any debris, including any vegetable matter, hay, or soiled pieces.

 After skirting the fleece I like to scour it.
 Some folk spin or wet-felt the fibre without scouring it, but as I dye most of my fleeces they needs to be very clean in order for the dye to take effectively.

 I break my skirted fleece into smaller sections and scour as follows:-

 Fill a washing up bowl with hot water (120 degrees F) Add a few tablespoons of washing soda and a squirt of washing up liquid.

 Gently immerse the fibre into the water gently pushing it under the water.
 Do not rub or agitate as this will cause the fibre to felt.

 I change this water before it gets too cold as I prefer not to let the fleece soak in dirty water.

 Carefully lift the fleece out of the water and gently squeeze the fibre.
 Dispose of the dirty water and repeat the soaking process.

 Make sure the bowl is full and ready with the washing soda and washing up liquid already mixed before immersing the fleece as you must not allow running water to fall directly onto the fibre as this will also cause it to felt.